Rules and Procedure

 - Citations and works referenced should be formatted in Chicago or MLA style.
 Please cite all works you consult in your research.
 BUSUN takes plagiarism seriously - plagiarism may result in disqualification of a delegation from our awards process, and your delegation may not be invited to BUSUN in the future.

-- Position papers should contain: a summary of your position's past actions; the current policies of your position; potential solutions; and potential collaborators with whom your position would be interested in working with.
+- Position papers should contain: a summary of your positions's past actions; the current policies of your positions; potential solutions; and potential collaborators with whom your positions would be interested in working with.

 - Please write on all the topics assigned to your committee - this may not hold for all specialized or crisis committees, consult your background guide for more information.

 - Read the background guide thoroughly and make sure you have a firm grasp of the topics and/or questions to consider.
 These are going to be the issues upon which your discussions in committee will be centered.

 - Check out some of the links, books, and articles that your chair used for the background guide.
 They likely have more information on the committee and topic(s) that is not included in background guide.

 - For historical committees, doing a Google Books search of your positions could uncover helpful sources.
 If possible, visit your local or school library to find additional sources.

 - It could be helpful to ask the librarian if you have access to online databases, such as JSTOR or EBSCOHost, in order to access articles published in academic journals.
 That being said, research to this degree may not be necessary.